-Many employees never return to work after a workers' comp injury, which can be costly and detrimental for both employee and employer.
+Many employees never return to work after a workers' comp illness or injury, which can be costly and detrimental for both employee and employer.

 Here are three easy steps you can take to help keep your organization productive, protect your bottom line and preserve your employees' sense of independence by getting them back to work as soon as possible.